EnochGao/vite-plugin-pwa-docs/assets-generator/cli.md

 ### iOS/iPad Splash Screens

-PWA Assets Generator will generate iOS/iPad splash screens when explicitly defined in the preset: [iOS and iPadOS in web.dev](https://web.dev/learn/pwa/enhancements/#splash-screens).
+PWA Assets 生成器 will generate iOS/iPad splash screens when explicitly defined in the preset: [iOS and iPadOS in web.dev](https://web.dev/learn/pwa/enhancements/#splash-screens).

 You can use `createAppleSplashScreens` function to create the splash screens configuration using global configuration and the device names you want to generate the splash screens for.

-If the device names are not provided in the `createAppleSplashScreens` function, PWA Assets Generator will generate splash screens for all devices (defined in the [splash](https://github.com/vite-pwa/assets-generator/blob/main/src/splash.ts) module).
+If the device names are not provided in the `createAppleSplashScreens` function, PWA Assets 生成器 will generate splash screens for all devices (defined in the [splash](https://github.com/vite-pwa/assets-generator/blob/main/src/splash.ts) module).

-PWA Assets Generator will generate the landscape and portrait PNG files per device.
+PWA Assets 生成器 will generate the landscape and portrait PNG files per device.
 If you also want to generate the dark splash screens, you will end up with four PNG files per device.

 For example, if you want to generate splash screens for `iPad Air 9.7"` device, you can use the following configuration (the values in the example are the default ones if you don't provide any configuration):
 ```ts